When to start with the Design and Development process?

 You can stay as involved as you wish and outsource what you want.

-Please visit our website (vosfoxmedical.com), mail me (email@example.com), or call +31-650281838.
+Please get in touch with Vosfox Medical or directly to me. (email@example.com).
 You can also comment on the article and help me improve this and future articles.